-- The agent must free an unjustly incarcerated prisoner, rescuing them from their grievous daily torture. - 2 The agent must negotiate a peace accord between two warring factions that have no reason to end their quarrel. - The agent must lend aid to the adherents of Issekianity.
+- The agent must free a prisoner who has been unjustly incarcerated, rescuing them from the grievous torture they face daily. - The agent must negotiate a peace accord between two warring factions that have no reason to end their quarrel. - The agent must lend aid to the adherents of Issekianity.
 If this occurs during the events of Lean Times in Lankhmar that might mean assisting Bwadres and Fafhrd on the Street of the Gods.
-If this task is assigned afterwards, it might involve raising the sect's profile in Lankhmar and undermining rival religious sects.
-Should the agent get this task after the Gods of Lankhmar decimated the sect, he might have to locate and reunite the few surviving worshippers of Issek of the Jug. - The agent must perform an act of revenge upon the Gods of Lankhmar for their massacre of Issek's faithful.
+If this task is assigned - afterwards, it might involve raising the sect's profile in Lankhmar and undermining rival religious sects.
+Should the agent get this task after the Gods of Lankhmar decimated the sect, he might have to locate and reunite the few surviving worshippers of Issek of the Jug.

+The agent must perform an act of revenge upon the Gods of Lankhmar for their massacre of Issek's faithful.

 Such vengeful acts might bring the agent into the black temple of the Gods of Lankhmar and pit him against the restless godlings that dwell inside.